Tutorial - Integrate ETABS and SAP2000

 Let's create a new Python file called run_etabs_model.py

-in the same directory and add the create_etabs_model
+in the same directory and add a create_etabs_model

 function.
 This function contains the logic to create our ETABS model using Python.
 The first step is to initialize the program with comtypes